 Wage Garnishment After a Debt Lawsuit: What the Notice Means and How to Respond

-If you got a wage garnishment notice, the most important thing to understand is that federal law caps how much of your paycheck a creditor can take and that several categories of income cannot be touched at all.
+If you got a wage garnishment notice, here is the most important thing to know.
+Federal law caps how much of your paycheck a creditor can take.
+And several kinds of income cannot be touched at all.
 The notice is not the end of the case.
-It is a step in the case, and it has rules.
+It is a step in the case.
+And it has rules.

-I am a Florida trial lawyer who writes about consumer protection law for a national audience.
-This article is general information for someone who has been notified that their wages are being garnished, or is about to be, after a debt-collection lawsuit.
+I am a Florida trial lawyer.
+I write about consumer protection law for a national audience.
+This article is general information.
+It is for someone whose wages are being garnished, or are about to be, after a debt-collection lawsuit.
 It is not legal advice.
-The rules vary by state and by court, and the specific facts of your case matter.
-For related reading on this site, see the debt defense overview.
+The rules vary by state and by court.
+The facts of your case matter.
+For more on this site, see the debt defense overview.

 Educational only.
 Not legal advice.I am a Florida trial lawyer, licensed only in Florida.
 I am not licensed in any other state, U.S. territory, or foreign jurisdiction.
 Reading this article does not create an attorney-client, fiduciary, or advisory relationship.
 Wage garnishment is governed by federal law, state law, and local court rules that vary widely.
 Verify every rule, deadline, and exemption amount against the law where you live and the specific court where your case is pending.
 If your wages are being garnished, the strongest protection is a consumer-debt-defense attorney licensed in your state.
 The National Association of Consumer Advocates (consumeradvocates.org) and your state bar's referral service are good starting points.
 Federal fee-shifting laws sometimes make this kind of representation affordable.